thomasebsmith/fleet/docs/index.md

  - Parse (JSON and XML parsers)
  - Random (random number IO)
  - Regex (Regular expression type)
+ - Structures (Implementations of less common data structures like graphs, filters, and trees)

 ##### Directives
 Directives allow you to give instructions to the compiler or interpreter